flenniken/statictea/docs/messages.md

-    "The variable \'$1\' does not exist.", ## wVariableMissing "The statement starting at column $1 has an error.", ## wStatementError "You cannot overwrite the server or shared variables.", ## wReadOnlyDictionary "You cannot change the $1 tea variable.", ## wReadOnlyTeaVar "Invalid tea variable: $1.", ## wInvalidTeaVar
+    "The variable \'$1\' does not exist.", ## wVariableMissing "The statement starting at column $1 has an error.", ## wStatementError "You cannot overwrite the server or shared variables.", ## wReadOnlyDictionary "You cannot change the t.$1 tea variable.", ## wReadOnlyTeaVar "Invalid tea variable: $1.", ## wInvalidTeaVar
-    """Invalid t.output value, use: "result", "stdout", "stderr", "log", or "skip".""", ## wInvalidOutputValue "MaxLines must be an integer greater than 1.", ## wInvalidMaxCount "You must assign t.content a string.", ## wInvalidTeaContent "The repeat value must be between 0 and t.maxRepeat.", ## wInvalidRepeat "Invalid prepost: $1.", ## wInvalidPrepost
+    """Invalid t.output value, use: "result", "stdout", "stderr", "log", or "skip".""", ## wInvalidOutputValue "MaxLines must be an integer greater than 1.", ## wInvalidMaxCount "You must assign t.content a string.", ## wInvalidTeaContent "The variable t.repeat must be an integer between 0 and t.maxRepeat.", ## wInvalidRepeat "Invalid prepost: $1.", ## wInvalidPrepost
     "Expected comma or right parentheses.", ## wMissingCommaParen "Expected a string.",   ## wExpectedString